 Flea cocoons are envelopes of thin, white, silk-like material.
-The silk fibers are soft, moist and sticky, and wrapped loosely around the larvae.
-As a result, environmental debris easily adheres to the cocoon.
-This detritus may consist of sand, dust, soil, carpet fibers or any other small fragments of dry material.
+The fibers are soft, moist, and sticky.
+They’re wrapped loosely around the larvae.
+As a result, environmental debris easily adheres to cocoons.
+This detritus may consist of sand, dust, soil, carpet fibers, or any other small fragments of dry material.
 The larvae purposefully collect and integrate these particles into their cocoons with a few silk threads.
-From inside the loose structure, the larvae thicken the interior walls with more silk Img 2.
+From inside the loose structure, the larvae then thicken the interior walls with more silk Img 2.

 Img 2 A cat flea larva reinforcing the interior of its cocoon with silk.
 Silk is excreted from labial (salivary) glands.

 Flea cocoons are difficult to detect.
-Debris adhering to the silk originates from the same environment where the cocoons rest, giving them a near perfect camouflage.
+Adhering debris originates from the same environment where the cocoons rest, giving them a near perfect camouflage.
 Within homes, larvae pupate at the base of carpeting.
-The cocoons are hidden from view, and tightly bound to the carpet fibers with silk.
+The cocoons are hidden from view, and tightly bound into the carpet fibers.
 Larvae may also pupate in other dark, undisturbed locations.
-Cocoons can be found in crevices, within pet bedding, or under furniture.
+Cocoons can be found in floor crevices, within pet bedding, or under furniture.